Zinc (Zincaps) 50 mg capsule: Supply issue

 Pharmac is working with individual pharmacies to ensure supply is available for people with rare disorders.

-We have listed an alternative from 1 October 2025 to ensure people can still access treatment.
+We listed this alternative from 1 October 2025.
 This product is exactly the same but is packaged for Australia.
 The key difference is that the New Zealand label states that the medicine is prescription only.

 • Chemical: Zinc sulphate